A woman’s work is never done.

 Still, some of the authors of today’s popular opinions appear to be rationalizing that the unhappiness of many is a necessary price to be paid for the happiness of a few who are quite willing not to share the general unhappiness that prevails.
 They perceive that the condition of society was then far worse than it is now, especially with respect to the status of women that Marx and Engels (the communist apostles of the 19th century whose blueprint for socialist social engineering we now apply with a vengeance) found so much lacking in value, primarily because it was extensively built on virtue, mutual respect and love.

-The reality of that is that love that is free is essentially worthless, the mutual respect out of which it once grew no longer necessary, wherefore the virtues comprising the foundation of a well-functioning society could be and have been done away with.
+The reality of that is that love that is free is essentially worthless, the mutual respect out of which it once grew no longer necessary, wherefore the virtues comprising the foundation of a well-functioning society could be and were done away with.

 Marx and Engels wanted to bring the productivity of women into the workforce, making it necessary to have women liberated from slaving for their families.
 In that fashion, women’s productivity can be taxed and applied to the creation of the greatness of the socialist state.
 That was to be achieved through ‘free love’, a concept that is today called ‘sexual freedom’.
 There you are.
 All is good, but is it?
 More…